3DWeb-cc/webgl-workshop/course_material/03_create_geometry.md

 Explanation
 ===========
 Every 3d mesh need basically two main features: the points onto its faces are built and the material to paint them with.
-THREEJS provides us with several materials like MeshLambertMaterial, which is the general purpose one and the most used one, and with several 3D primitives like the `BoxGeometry` we used By the way, if you run your page, you will still see nothing.
+THREEJS provides us with several materials like `MeshLambertMaterial`, which is the general purpose one and the most used one, and with several 3D primitives like the `BoxGeometry` we used By the way, if you run your page, you will still see nothing.
 Can you figure out why?